dipendra-mule/conducky/website/docs/developer-docs/api-endpoints.md

   - `sortOrder` (string, optional): Sort order ('asc' or 'desc', default: 'asc')
 - **Response:** `{ comments: [...], pagination: { page, limit, total, totalPages } }`
 - **Notes:**
-  - Reporters can only see public comments unless they're assigned to the report
+  - Reporters can only see public comments unless they're assigned to the incident
   - Responders/Admins can see both public and internal comments
   - Search is case-insensitive and searches comment body text
   - Comments include markdown rendering support